olavvatne/ml-monitor/README.md

 * Loss figure
 * Precision and validation curve
 * Stores all hyperparameters and result from an experiment.
+* Display of all hyperparameters in tables.
+Tables are auto generated from JSON key/value pairs
 * Simple token based authentication, for securing certain API calls (Remove, stop, etc)
 * API for starting a new experiment, sending updates, checking stop and debugging status,  etc. Hooks used by ML system.